pupset/nsfplay/readme.md

+# NSFPlay fork

+This repo just contains a modified (using editbin.exe) nsfplay.exe that makes it a Console instead of GUI application, i.e. it blocks your shell while it's converting.
+Useful for bulk conversions of NSF files and the like.
+Grab a release from the original repo and replace the EXE.

+## Original description

 NSFPlay/NSFPlug source code

 This code is maintained by Brad Smith.
 It is a fork of NSFPlay/NSFPlug by Brezza.
 The latest version should be available at: